liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

     userService.getGroupUsers(groupId);

 The `onFailure()` method is called if an exception occurs during the request.
-This could be triggered by either a connection exception (e.g. a request timeout) or a `ServerException`.
+This could be triggered by either a connection exception (e.g., a request timeout) or a `ServerException`.
 If a `ServerException` occurs, it's because something went wrong on the server side.
 For instance, if you pass a `groupId` that doesn't exist, the portal complains about it and the SDK wraps the error